Thoughts from a Safety Manager on GHS Compliance

 Types of chemicals that require GHS labels

-For end users, GHS label compliance is required for chemical formulations purchased in bulk containers for cost savings.
-For example, barrels of industrial cleaner that are transferred to smaller “down-packed” (secondary) containers, such as spray bottles for portable use.
+End users must comply with GHS labeling for chemical formulations purchased in bulk containers to save costs.
+For example, barrels of industrial cleaner are often transferred to smaller “down-packed” secondary containers, such as spray bottles, for portable use.

-Containers requiring compliant GHS labels can vary in size from 55-gallon drums down to tiny test vials.
+Furthermore, containers requiring compliant GHS labels can vary in size, from 55-gallon drums down to tiny test vials.
 In an industrial setting, chemical formulations that could require GHS labels cover a wide range, including:

 • Lubricants such as greases and cutting oils